klml/msgsplit/README.md

 ## better

-There are better ways for real crypto:
+There are better ways:
+* [privatebin.info](https://privatebin.info) is a minimalist, open source online pastebin where the server has zero knowledge of pasted data.
+But [requires](https://github.com/PrivateBin/PrivateBin/blob/master/INSTALL.md#minimal-requirements) a database.
 * [openpgp.org](https://www.openpgp.org)